omarKmekkawy/Interfacing-Laptop-Battery-With-RaspberryPi/README.md

 </p>

 # The Code

-I am not a great python coder.
-I have written this code for testing purposes only, maybe someone else could help me to improve this mess.
+I am not a great Python coder.
+I have written this code for testing purposes only, maybe someone else could help me improve this mess.

 ```python
 import time